agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 #### 1. Support the WebAssembly platform by adding a Pyodide CI job

 {{< admonition note >}}
-While this step is not required for enabling interactive documentation deployments alone, it is recommended to ensure that projects work in the WebAssembly environment used for such deployments properly and make their maintenance easier.
-We recommend that both pure Python projects and projects with compiled extensions do this.
+While this step is not required to enable interactive documentation deployments alone, it is recommended to ensure that projects work properly in the WebAssembly environments used for such deployments and to facilitate their maintenance.
+We recommend that both pure Python projects and those with compiled extensions do this.

 {{< /admonition >}}